Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 They don't see the humor in anything.

-They're they're just they're just wound too tight.
+They're just wound too tight.

 His wife is a lawyer for crying out loud.

-She's she's not barefoot and pregnant in the kitchen making him cookies and getting his slippers when he comes home from a tough day at the court.
+She's not barefoot and pregnant in the kitchen making him cookies and getting his slippers when he comes home from a tough day at the court.

-Now, we played a tune here at the top of the hour, and I've also been referring to the fact that John uh the Libs are saying in the post here that uh they wanted John Roberts to do a birth of butts here on uh on the women.
+And I've also been referring to the fact that John, the libs are saying in the post here that they wanted John Roberts to do a birth of butts here on the women.

 What is a birth of butts?

-Russia never heard that tune, that term.
+I've never heard that tune, that term.

 And there you have it.